BigBeill/Food-Recipe-Sharing-Platform/docs/frontend.md

+# Frontend Design
+Framework used: **React Vite**

-# Component Documentation
+## Component Documentation
-On the client side, some components in this project can be a bit tricky to use at first.
-This section explains how to use them properly.
+The frontend has components setup for the developer to use for their pages, This section is dedicated to documenting those components

-## Notebook.tsx Documentation
+### Notebook.tsx Documentation
 location: client/src/components/Notebook.jsx

 The Notebook component simulates a flip-book style UI for content you wish to display to the user.
 It will display two react components at a time, inside the notebook pages (each page sharing the screen space width wise).
 Any additional react components will be accessible through a pagination bar under the notebook.

-### Using Notebook.tsx
+#### Using Notebook.tsx

 Notebook accepts the following 4 props:
 - componentList